Venom: Resistance

 Venom is used as a trophic weapon by many predator species.
 The coevolution between predators and prey is the driving force of venom resistance, which has evolved multiple times throughout the animal kingdom.
 The coevolution between venomous predators and venom-resistant prey has been described as a chemical arms race.
 Predator/prey pairs are expected to coevolve over long periods of time.
 As the predator capitalizes on susceptible individuals, the surviving individuals are limited to those able to evade predation.
 Resistance typically increases over time as the predator becomes increasingly unable to subdue resistant prey.
 The cost of developing venom resistance is high for both predator and prey.
 The payoff for the cost of physiological resistance is an increased chance of survival for prey, but it allows predators to expand into underutilised trophic niches.

 The California ground squirrel has varying degrees of resistance to the venom of the Northern Pacific rattlesnake.
 The resistance involves toxin scavenging and depends on the population.
 Where rattlesnake populations are denser, squirrel resistance is higher.
 Rattlesnakes have responded locally by increasing the effectiveness of their venom.

 The kingsnakes of the Americas are constrictors that prey on many venomous snakes.
 They have evolved resistance which does not vary with age or exposure.
 They are immune to the venom of snakes in their immediate environment, like copperheads, cottonmouths, and North American rattlesnakes, but not to the venom of, for example, king cobras or black mambas.

 Among marine animals, eels are resistant to sea snake venoms, which contain complex mixtures of neurotoxins, myotoxins, and nephrotoxins, varying according to species.
 Eels are especially resistant to the venom of sea snakes that specialise in feeding on them, implying coevolution; non-prey fishes have little resistance to sea snake venom.

 Clownfish always live among the tentacles of venomous sea anemones (an obligatory symbiosis for the fish), and are resistant to their venom.
 Only 10 known species of anemones are hosts to clownfish and only certain pairs of anemones and clownfish are compatible.
 All sea anemones produce venoms delivered through discharging nematocysts and mucous secretions.
 The toxins are composed of peptides and proteins.
 They are used to acquire prey and to deter predators by causing pain, loss of muscular coordination, and tissue damage.
 Clownfish have a protective mucus that acts as a chemical camouflage or macromolecular mimicry preventing "not self" recognition by the sea anemone and nematocyst discharge.
 Clownfish may acclimate their mucus to resemble that of a specific species of sea anemone.

+Non-animal venoms

+Venoms in the sense of actively delivered toxins are not restricted to animals; all domains and kingdoms of life have evolved some version of a "venom".